-For the experiments, we have considered two types of dependent systems: a less-dependent system given by program graph G{18} (see Figure 2), and a highly-dependent one described by G{40} (see Figure 1).
-For a highly-dependent system, a few faster agents do not have a significant impact on the average system exploration time, but rather cause an increase the waiting time (see Table 3).
+For the experiments, we have considered two types of dependent systems: a less-dependent system given by program graph $G{18}$ (see, Figure 2) and a highly dependent one described by $G{40}$ (see Figure 1).
+For a highly dependent system, a few faster agents do not have a significant impact on the average system exploration time, but rather cause an increase in the waiting time (see, Table 3).

-We evaluated a trade-off between the number of faster agents and query budget for highly-dependent (G{40}) and less-dependent (G{18}) systems (see Table 4).
-Our results show that:
+We evaluated a trade-off between the number of faster agents and query budget for highly dependent $(G{40})$ and less-dependent $(G{18})$ systems (see Table 4).
+Our results show that

-- 1. It is better to increase the budget for a faster agent instead of increasing the number of faster agents for a less-dependent system. - 2.
-It is better to increase the number of faster agents in the system instead of increasing the budget for a highly-dependent system.
+(1) It is better to increase the budget for a faster agent instead of increasing the number of faster agents for a less-dependent system.

-The experimental findings cover these points for the advantageous utilization of faster agents vs. high budget.
-It is also seen that in case of a limited total budget, favoring faster agents during budget allocation improves the performance of the system (see Table 5) in line with the "Matthew effect" where the rich get richer and the poor get poorer (Merton, 1968).
+(2) It is better to increase the number of faster agents in the system instead of increasing the budget for a highly-dependent system.
+The experimental findings cover these points for the advantageous utilisation of faster agents vs. high budget.
+It is also seen that in the case of a limited total budget, favouring faster agents during budget allocation improves the performance of the system (see, Table 5) in line with the "Matthew effect" where the rich get richer and the poor get poorer (Merton, 1968).

-3.2 Model Specification
+3.2.
+Model specification

-We consider a standard model of n agents in a system A that is required to m tasks.
-An agent $a_i \in A$.
-Tasks are formalized as a 3-tuple (T, R, D) where
+We consider a standard model of n agents in a system A that is required for m tasks.
+An agent $a_i \in A$ .
+Tasks are formalised as a 3-tuple (T, R, D) where

-- $T = \{t_1, t_2, t_3, \dots, t_m\}$ is a set of indivisible tasks, and - $R = \{r_1, r_2, r_3, \dots, r_m\}$ is a set of respective rewards, and - $D = \{d_1, d_2, d_3, \dots, d_m\}$ is a set of respective dependencies, where $d_i \subseteq T \setminus \{t_i\}$ is the set of tasks on which t_i is dependent.
+T = {t1, t2, t3, ..., tm} is a set of indivisible tasks, R = {r1, r2, r3, ..., rm} is a set of respective rewards, and

+• $D = \{d_1, d_2, d_3, \dots, d_m\}$ is a set of respective dependencies, where $d_i \subseteq T \setminus \{t_i\}$ is the set of tasks on which $t_i$ is dependent.